mullerdavid/ctf_writeups/hcsc23/Forensics_Virtual_Machine/WRITEUP.md

 # Initial entry

-In the `c:\inetpub\logs\LogFiles\W3SVC1\u_ex230404.log` webserver logs there are a few entries with suspicious User-Agent: eg `python-requests/2.28.1`.
+In the `c:\inetpub\logs\LogFiles\W3SVC1\u_ex230404.log` webserver logs there are a few entries with suspicious User-Agent: e.g. `python-requests/2.28.1`.
 These requests are successful to files that should not be there normally.

 ![](screenshots/1.png)